At Helen Arkell we have been successfully delivering courses in Teaching Learners with Dyslexia/Specific Learning Difficulties (SpLD) for many years.

-This course lasts for one academic year, starting in late September and completion is expected in July the following year.
+This course lasts for one academic year, starting in September 2020 and completion is expected in July the following year.

 At the start of the course, a timetable is given to each candidate that details lecture dates and when assignments are due to be submitted.

-As part of the course, our candidates undertake two teaching practices; these are arranged for you by the Centre’s staff in a local school and carried on your designated course day.
-You will be observed during your teaching practice over several weeks and detailed feedback given to expand and enhance your skills.
+The course consists of 4 modules.
+Teaching practice, tutorials, lectures, workshops and discussions will take place on the course day.
+You will undertake two teaching practices, which are arranged for you in a school local to our Centre.
+You will be observed throughout your teaching practice and detailed feedback will be given to expand and enhance your skills.

 Written work and assignments are marked and detailed feedback provided by an experienced tutor in order to support each candidate to meet the required course criteria.